li-yichen/homemade-avery-ucsb-linker/README.md

 while the code will hopefully work on your browser,
 ### **the tool would label some journals as "ucsb-try-to-find" since the journal is not in the lists of available or unavailable Avery-indexed journals**.
 The lists are based on the antique ["avery index current journals 6-21-18.pdf"](https://library.columbia.edu/libraries/avery/avery-index/current_periodicals.html).  **however, you can help improve this** (see [updates and contribution \*<|:-)](#updates-and-contribution--))
 the developer(s) will also try to update these lists over time as they use the index.</br>
-both this repo and the updates.json file only starts with version 1.4</br>
-please see [updates and contribution \*<|:-)](#updates-and-contribution--) for a more detailed list of problems on quality of writing and coding.
+please see [updates and contribution \*<|:-)](#updates-and-contribution--) for a more detailed list.

 ## installation \*<|:-)
-a) ***easiest way***: to install this on firefox with the .xpi file, **please download only the [.xpi file](https://github.com/li-yichen/homemade-avery-ucsb-linker/raw/master/homemade_ucsb_avery_linker_version_1.6.xpi)** and follow the direction here (in gray box): https://support.mozilla.org/en-US/kb/find-and-install-add-ons-add-features-to-firefox#w_how-do-i-find-and-install-add-ons, it should work straight away.
+a) ***easiest way***: to install this on firefox with the .xpi file, **please download only the [.xpi file](https://github.com/li-yichen/homemade-avery-ucsb-linker/raw/master/homemade_ucsb_avery_linker_version_1.8.xpi)** and follow the direction here (in gray box): https://support.mozilla.org/en-US/kb/find-and-install-add-ons-add-features-to-firefox#w_how-do-i-find-and-install-add-ons, it should work straight away.
-on click, the toolbar button(see below) shows links to the spreadsheets, you are welcome to contribute to them.
+on click, the toolbar button(see below) shows links to the spreadsheets of available and unavailable journals, you are welcome to contribute to them.
 <img src="../master/screenshots/screenshot_button.png" alt="alt text: Screenshot showing the extension button" width="140" height="156">
 --------feel free to stop reading now--------
-b) if you are installing this as a developer on firefox or chrome: then, you do not need any information that can be provided by current developer, please consider reading the [updates and contribution \*<|:-)](#updates-and-contribution--) section for ways you can help ~~improve~~rewrite this tool.
+b) if you are installing this as a developer on firefox or chrome: then, you do not need any information that can be provided by current developer, please consider reading the [updates and contribution \*<|:-)](#updates-and-contribution--) section for ways you can help ~~improve~~ rewrite this tool.

 ## this will not work with: \*<|:-(
 safari